 Deployment quick steps

-1. Download the .zip file after filling out the download form on this page StarWind Virtual Storage Appliance for Hyper-V.
+1. Download zip archive that contains StarWind Virtual Storage Appliance for Hyper-V.

 2. Extract virtual machine files.

 3. Create New VM using Hyper-V manager.

 4. Click Next on the first page of the wizard.

 5. Specify Name and Location of the VM and click Next.

 7. Specify the amount of RAM.
 We recommend to provision at least 4 GB.
 Click Next.

 9. Select Use an existing virtual hard disk and specify the path to the StarWind VSA VHDX file.
 Click Next.

 10. StarWind VSA VM has been successfully created.
 Click Finish.

 11. Right click on previously created VM and open Settings from the dropdown menu.